timescale/docs/getting-started/index.md

 PostgreSQL, plus new superpowers that help you work with time-series data and complex SQL queries.

-## About the getting-started guide
+## About this guide

-In this tutorial, you'll set up a TimescaleDB database and work with some real-time stock trading data, provided by [Twelve Data][twelve-data].
+This guide helps you set up a TimescaleDB database, so you can work with some real-time stock trading data, provided by [Twelve Data][twelve-data].

 If you have any questions or concerns as you go through the tutorial, check out